jtsay362/Java2Scala/README.md

 # Java2Scala

 This command-line tool converts Java code to Scala code.
 Instead of compiling the Java code and producing an AST, the project uses regular expressions to look for patterns and converts those patterns to Scala.
-The disadvantage of doing this is the Java syntax is not really understood, so comments and some hairy expressions will mess up conversion.
-The advantages of using regexes are
+The disadvantage of doing this is that the Java syntax is not really understood, so comments in unexpected places and some hairy expressions may mess up conversion.
+The advantages of using regexes are:

 <ul>
 <li>Much simpler to code (no Java parser to produce an AST is required)</li>
-<li>Comments and formatting are preserved exactly/<li>
+<li>Comments and formatting are preserved exactly</li>
 <li> More immune to Java language changes</li>
 </ul>